- How does FlightAware handle flights around the world? What is FlightAware's service area?

 and understand that this data is for casual observation only and not for any operational purpose.
 FlightAware technology was not designed with the intent to observe safety or regulation anomalies, so please do not try to use it for that purpose.

-Can I use FlightAware for a crazy purpose such as operational functions or in flight for navigation or traffic advisories?
+Can I use FlightAware for operational functions or in flight for navigation or traffic advisories?
 (Back to top)

 Why does FlightAware show two airlines flights operating simultaneously with the same flight number?
 Is that possible?
 (Back to top)